-CROSS PURCHASE AGREEMENTS CAN DEFINE THE TRANSFER OF OWNERSHIP BETWEEN PARTNERS, SHAREHOLDERS OR LLC MEMBERS WITHOUT THE HASSLE
+CROSS PURCHASE AGREEMENTS CAN DEFINE THE TRANSFER OF OWNERSHIP BETWEEN PARTNERS, SHAREHOLDERS, OR LLC MEMBERS WITHOUT THE HASSLE

-Cross-purchase agreements, like all other buy-sell agreements, can establish a predetermined business value, which is beneficial for tax purposes for businesses that are likely to increase in value.
+As for the economics of the agreement, a cross-purchase agreement, like all other buy-sell agreements, can establish a predetermined business value, which is beneficial for tax purposes for businesses that are likely to increase in value.
 However, in order for the government to honor such a predetermined value, three strict conditions must be met:

-- The agreement must be a bonafide business agreement.
+- The agreement must be a bona fide business agreement.

 - The agreement must be clearly not a device to transfer the business to members of a decedent’s family for less than full and adequate consideration.